Today I learned about foreign keys in GORM.

 Overriding Foreign Key#

-For Many To Many, overriding foreign keys is different from general overriding foreign keys because this relationship requires a join table, which must contain at least two foreign keys, one for each model.
-For the example above, the user_languages join table will have the following two foreign keys:
+For Many To Many, overriding foreign keys is different from general foreign key overrides because this relationship requires a join table, which must contain at least two foreign keys, one for each model.
+For example, in the above case, the user_languages join table will have the following two foreign keys:

 // Join table: user_languages